be-dra/dra-open-look/README.md

 * This is a 64-bit version of XView

-* It implements all the features of a Level 2 Open Look toolkit.
+* It implements (probably) all the features of a Level 2 Open Look toolkit.